Go Blueprint Generator

 Example Workspace Structure

-Section titled “Example Workspace Structure”my-workspace/├── apps/│ ├── my-api/ # Go API (generated with go-blueprint)│ │ ├── main.go│ │ └── go.mod│ └── frontend/ # React/Angular/Vue app (generated with Nx)│ ├── src/│ └── package.json└── nx.json
+Section titled “Example Workspace Structure”my-workspace/├── apps/│ ├── my-api/ # Go API (generated with go-blueprint)│ │ ├── main.go│ │ └── go.mod│ └── frontend/ # React/Angular/Vue app (generated with Nx)│ ├── src/│ └── package.json└── nx.json- Go Blueprint binary is bundled with this package

 - Uses Nx’s inferred tasks, so no project.json file is generated